 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-- Prepare the marinade by whisking the hoisin sauce, soy sauce, sesame oil, ginger, cornstarch, and Mirin together in a small bowl.
+Step 1: Whisk the hoisin sauce, soy sauce, toasted sesame oil, minced garlic, grated ginger, and Mirin together in a small bowl.

-- Add the second 2 tablespoons of vegetable oil to the skillet or wok and bring to high heat.
-Add the cut string beans and minced garlic and stir fry for 2 minutes, then cover with a lid for 2 minutes on lowered heat.
+Step 4: Add the remaining vegetable oil to the skillet or wok.
+Add the green beans and minced garlic, stir fry for 2 minutes, then cover and cook on low for 2 minutes.

-- Return the browned chicken slices back to the skillet or wok, and add the remaining toasted sesame oil.
-Stir fry on medium for 1 minute.
-Remove from heat and serve immediately.
+Step 6: Return the browned chicken to the skillet or wok.
+Add the remaining toasted sesame oil and stir fry for 1 minute, until the chicken is cooked through and coated in sauce.
+Serve immediately.

 Serving Suggestions